nathanawmk/blockchain-gateway/docs/crash/draft-belchior-blockchain-gateway-recovery-02.md

 Optional log entry fields are:

-* source_gateway_uid OPTIONAL: the uid of the source gateway involved in a transfer
+* source_gateway_uid OPTIONAL: the uid of the source gateway involved in a transfer.

-* recipient_gateway_uid : the uid of the recipient gateway involved in a transfer
+* recipient_gateway_uid : the uid of the recipient gateway involved in a transfer.

 * recovery message: the type of recovery message, if gateway is involved in a recovery procedure.

-* recovery payload: the payload associated with the recovery message
+* recovery payload: the payload associated with the recovery message.

 Example of a log entry created by G1, corresponding to locking an asset (phase 2.3 of the ODAP protocol) :